Atari Program Recorder: Performance

-The basic signaling rate of the system was 600 bps, but there was some additional overhead due to the inter-record gaps and the packet structure.
-This reduced the effective rate somewhat, to perhaps 550 bps.
-This compares favorably to similar systems of the era, like the 300 bps Kansas City Standard or the formats used on the TI-99/4 or Commodore Datasette, which had similar signaling rates as Atari but wrote all data twice as an error correction mechanism and thus had effective rates closer to 300 bps.
+The basic signaling rate of the system was 600 bit/s, but there was some additional overhead due to the inter-record gaps and the packet structure.
+This reduced the effective rate somewhat, to perhaps 550 bit/s.
+This compares favorably to similar systems of the era, like the 300 bit/s Kansas City Standard or the formats used on the TI-99/4 or Commodore Datasette, which had similar signaling rates as Atari but wrote all data twice as an error correction mechanism and thus had effective rates closer to 300 bit/s.

 In those markets where the cassette was the only cost-effective storage medium, the performance of the system was a serious problem.
 This led to a wide variety of software and hardware upgrades to improve performance.
-Among the best known was the Turbo 2000 system from Czechoslovakia, which increased the basic data rate of an XC12 to 2270 bps, almost four times as fast as the original standard.
+Among the best known was the Turbo 2000 system from Czechoslovakia, which increased the basic data rate of an XC12 to 2270 bit/s, almost four times as fast as the original standard.

-In 1983, Carl Evens posted a short note on ways to improve the reliability of reading data from the decks.
+In 1983, Carl Evans posted a short note on ways to improve the reliability of reading data from the decks.
 A fuller treatment appeared in Antic in February 1984.
 This involved replacing two resistors, one each in both the high and low-frequency filters.
 This reduces the width of their bell-curve-shaped frequency response and eliminates any overlap where a signal might produce output in both channels.